 Freedoms Foundation Campus Tour

 The campus statuary and the Medal of Honor Grove are open to the public daily from dawn till dusk.
-Your pet is welcome but must be leashed.
+Your pet is welcome but must be leashed and cleaned up after.
 For more information on the Grove, visit the Friends of the Medal of Honor Grove at www.friendsmohgrove.org.

 This statue, by Utah sculptor Stan Watts, depicts George Washington on his horse.